Medical grade silicone is a type of silicone that has been developed for safe use in contact with living tissue, a property known as biocompatibility.

 Due to FDA regulations, Me Luna can only claim service life that has been substantiated in third party testing.

 Me Luna cups have been tested for 3 years.

 And that's also the information that you'll find on their future packaging.

-There are two menstrual cup brands on the market that I know of:
+There are two menstrual cup brands that use natural rubber on the market that I know of:

 The lifespan of The Keeper Cup is advertised as 10 years.